-GCSC to welcome students back August 14
+GCSC to Welcome Students Back August 14

 After being officially released from State control on July 1, the Gary Community School Corporation is now poised to welcome students back to school August 14.
 Officials have planned a series of events including a special open house to be held at every school on August 13th from 2:00 p.m. – 6:00 p.m.
 It’s an opportunity to meet the principal, teachers and staff while students get familiar with their school surroundings.

-“This is an exciting time in the District, and we want our students, parents, families, stakeholders, and team members to come together with the goal of having the best school year yet,” said GCSC Superintendent Dr. Yvonne Stokes.
+“This is an exciting time in the District, and we want our students, parents, families, stakeholders and team members to come together with a goal of having the best school year yet,” said GCSC Superintendent Dr. Yvonne Stokes.
 “It’s going to take all of us working together to ensure the success of every child.”

 Stokes plans to visit schools and greet students throughout the District on the first day.